Why do I bloat and gain weight during my cycle?

 As your hormonal balance varies throughout your menstrual cycle, so does this bloated feeling, meaning that these symptoms usually go away during the first few days of your period.
 If you are constantly feeling bloated or have a swollen abdomen, you should always check in with your doctor for a medical opinion.

-How oestrogen and progesterone can cause bloating and weight gain
+How oestrogen and progesterone can cause period bloating and weight gain

-What are some remedies to help relieve the bloating and weight gain?
+How to relieve period bloating and weight gain